 We are a highly skilled team, focused on the provision of safe and effective, harm free care to both critically ill patients and their relatives.

-In 2018 over 3000 patients were admitted to our Critical Care Units, cared for by 300 Registered Nurses and 40 Healthcare Support Workers.
-Critical Care has a total of 55 beds, divided between three units, offering Level 2 and Level 3 care to patients with a wide range of health needs.
+CUH Critical Care has a total of 55 beds, divided between three units, offering Level 2 and Level 3 care, to patients with a wide range of health needs.

-John V Farman Intensive Care Unit (JVF ICU) – A 20-bed, general Intensive Care Unit
+- D3 Critical Care (John V Farman Intensive Care Unit: JVF ICU) – 20-bed, General Intensive Care Unit

 We deliver care to critically unwell patients with both primary medical and surgical problems.
 Our case mix consists of patients from many specialities including hepatobiliary, upper gastrointestinal, urology and gynaecological oncology surgery, hepatology, haematology, renal, respiratory, general medicine and following liver and multi-visceral transplantation.

 - D4 Critical Care (previously Intermediate Dependency Area: IDA) – 12 bed, Level 2 Unit with Level 3 capacity

 We provide close monitoring and organ support, to all specialities of patient, during the initial period post-surgery, patients stepping down from intensive care or those patients entering an acutely ill phase.
 We provide care for patients who require a higher level of support than ward level care, but do not need Level 3 care.